-The topic of digital signing has been present for years, but was not declared Priority 1 in many companies before the pandemic.
-The last two years have driven digitization in companies strongly.
-The focus was on digital collaboration among colleagues and with customers and thus the retention of the ability to work despite contact restrictions and home office.
-For this reason, digital signatures and contracts are now a crucial factor in digital collaboration.
+The topic of digital signing has been present for years, but was not made a priority 1 in many companies before the pandemic.
+The last two years have seen a strong push for digitization in companies.
+The focus was on digital collaboration among colleagues as well as with customers and thus maintaining the ability to work despite contact restrictions and home office.
+For this reason, digital signatures and contracts are now a critical factor in digital collaboration.

-In addition, there is the media discussion on the subject of paper shortages, which increasingly draws attention to paperless processes.
-Digitized processes can be the answer not only to declining paper production and sharply increased paper prices, but also to questions of sustainability and resource conservation.
-Because it is neither ecological nor economical to send and sign documents in paper form back and forth.
-An example:
+Added to this is the media discussion on the subject of paper shortages, which is increasingly directing attention to paperless processes.
+Digitalized processes can be the answer not only to declining paper production and the sharp rise in paper prices, but also to questions of sustainability and resource conservation.
+After all, it is neither ecological nor economical to send documents back and forth and sign them in paper form.
+One example:

 A company with 250 employees consumes about 195,000 sheets of DIN A4 paper per year (source: docusign.de).
-With the thickness of a sheet of paper of about 0.1 mm, this results in a stack of paper almost 20 meters high, which corresponds approximately to the height of a tree.
+With the thickness of a sheet of paper of about 0.1 mm, this results in a stack of paper almost 20 meters high, which is about the height of a tree.

-The paper industry obtains about 8,500 sheets of A4 paper from one tree (source: watson.ch), which means that with 195,000 sheets of DIN A4 per year, almost 23 trees are consumed by this one company alone.
+The paper industry extracts approx. 8,500 sheets of A4 paper from one tree (source: watson.ch), which means that at 195,000 sheets of DIN A4 per year, almost 23 trees are consumed by this one company alone.

 - 1. What expectations do customers have today?